jaalto/project--shell-script-performance-and-portability/doc/RESULTS.md

 ## Code

-Study the <test case>.sh code for more information.
+See the test code for more information.
+Overview:

     t1a read once and loop [[ str =~~ RE ]]
     t1b read once and loop case..MATCH..end